microservices-community/microservices-2020/subpages/submission.md

 Contributions may be submitted via EasyChair by clicking the button below.
 The submission deadline is **November 30th, 2018** <acronym title="Anywhere on earth">AoE</acronym>.
 Resubmissions are allowed until the submission deadline.
 {% endcomment %}

-Contributions will be reviewed and selected by the [Program Committee](committees/).
+Contributions will be reviewed and selected by the [Program Committee]({{ '/committees/' | relative_url }}).
 Extended abstracts of accepted contributions will be available electronically before the conference.

-For more details on the conference's scope and topics see the extensive <a onclick="$('#cfp_tab a').trigger('click'); return false;" href="#cfp">Call for Papers</a>.
+For more details on the conference's scope and topics see the <a class="link-to-tab" href="#call-for-papers">call for papers</a>.

 <p style="margin:2em;" class="text-center">